A Beginner’s Guide to Renting Your First Apartment

 The time of year also influences the price of rent.
 In the summer, people are graduating, starting new careers and taking advantage of warmer moving weather.

-Therefore, applying in the spring and summer means you have more competition and possibly a higher rent due to demand.
+Therefore, applying in the spring and summer means more competition and possibly a higher rent due to demand.
 Consider moving in the fall or winter to save some pennies.

 Applying: Paperwork and Preparation

-Now that you have all the information and a couple of dream apartments on your list, it’s time to begin applying.
+You have all the information and a couple of dream apartments on your list.
+Now, it’s time to begin applying.
 This beginner’s guide outlines questions, paperwork and preparation before settling in.

 1. Ask Questions

 Tours are the perfect time to ask your potential landlord questions.
-A lot of answers are online, but it’s always best to get a straightforward and timely answer before you sink any money into an application.
-Ask the landlord about these key areas:
+Many answers are online, but it’s always best to get a straightforward and timely answer before you sink any money into an application.
+Ask the landlord about these critical areas:

 • Security deposits